jrcalgo/RelayRL/crates/relayrl_framework/README.md

 With v0.5.0 being a complete rewrite of v0.4.5's client implementation, the `relayrl_framework` crate now provides a **multi-actor native** client runtime for deep reinforcement learning experiments.
 The training server (and new inference server) are under development and remain unavailable in this update.

+Without transport or database functionality being implemented yet, the client can only write data to an `arrow` file on your local device.

 As of now, the only way to perform inference is to provide your own `TorchScript` or `ONNX` model formatted to the framework's standardized `ModelModule` interface.
 Upon implementation of the training server and algorithms, the client will be able to acquire a `ModelModule` from the training server's algorithm runtime just like in v0.4.5.

 All feature flags other than `client` are (more) **unstable** - if not entirely unimplemented - and unsuitable for RL experiment usage.
 Use at your own risk!